What is the best diet for autoimmune?

 -

-Digestive function and wellness (gas, bowel movements, acid + gateway to every cell in your body)
+Digestive wellness (gas, bowel movements, acid + gateway to every cell in your body)

-Chicken, broccoli, sweet potato and coconut oil technically meets all three definitions of an Anti-Inflammatory, Paleo and AIP meal ... but from an autoimmune perspective, it lacks some core nutrients required to support the Autoimmune Nutrition Triad, so you can rebuild resilience and help get yourself out of the cycle of pain > exhaustion.
+Chicken, broccoli, sweet potato and coconut oil technically meets all three definitions of an Anti-Inflammatory, Paleo and AIP meal ... but from an autoimmune perspective, this type of a meal lacks some core nutrients required to stop the cycle of chronic inflammation and rebuild the body for better resilience.
+Results will be minimal.

 Focusing on how you DIGEST your foods will also help ensure your body is optimally breaking down and absorbing what you're eating so those nutrients make it to the cells in the body.